 - any publications that are not yours are rejected

-- add any missing publications or creative works
+- you add any missing publications or creative works

-- submit the accepted versions of your articles or other evidence to the Research Online repository
+- you submit the accepted versions of your research outputs to La Trobe's institutional repository OPAL.

-While the Library has responsibility for coordinating the collection of research publication data through the My Publications system, the Research Office is responsible for all reporting by department, research centre or college, and the government submissions.
+While the Library has responsibility for coordinating the collection of research publication data through the My Publications system, the Research Office is responsible for all reporting by department, research centre or college and government submissions.

 Frequently asked questions